Apply for the Medicine programme under the 'Other' category through the Dunedin campus in 2015Apply Now

 Admission to the Programme

-- Admission to Second Year Classes in Medicine is limited to a number, determined annually, of candidates who are eligible by virtue of citizenship or permanent residence in New Zealand (but see regulation 1(j)).
+- Admission to Second Year Classes in Medicine is limited to a number, determined annually, of candidates who are eligible to be considered as domestic students as defined in the Admission to University Statute clause 3.3 (but see regulation 1(j)).

 - The Division of Health Sciences has delegated authority to the Medical Admissions Committee for selection of candidates to Second Year Classes in Medicine.